Annual Watershed Steward Awards

 Award Categories

-• Watershed Citizen Award: Given to an individual who has demonstrated a personal commitment to citizen engagement, project initiation or exceptional leadership that supports CRWD’s mission.
+• Watershed Community Member Award: Given to an individual who has demonstrated a personal commitment to community engagement, project initiation or exceptional leadership that supports CRWD’s mission.

 • Watershed Partner Award: Given to an organization that has demonstrated through its policies, practices or projects a commitment to CRWD’s mission by consistently implementing innovative stormwater management solutions.